rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 Rsyslog supports high precision RFC 3339 timestamps and puts these into local log files by default.
 This is a departure from previous syslogd behaviour.
-We decided to sacrify some backward-compatibility in an effort to provide a better logging solution.
+We decided to sacrifice some backward-compatibility in an effort to provide a better logging solution.
 Rsyslog has been supporting the high-precision timestamps for over three years as of this writing, but nobody used them because they were not default (one may also assume